Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Conclusion

 \section{Conclusion}

 In conclusion, we have presented CL measurements on p-type and n-type GaAs thin-film samples over a large range of carrier densities, at low- and room-temperature.
-We have used the generalized Planck's law together with refined absorption models including Urbach tails and band filling to fit the whole spectra and to extract the bandgap, band tail, and Fermi level.
+We have used the generalized Planck law together with refined absorption models including Urbach tails and band filling to fit the whole spectra and to extract the bandgap, band tail, and Fermi level.

-For p-GaAs with hole concentration below approximately $8\times 10^{17}~\text{cm}^{-3}$, we observed two distinct CL peaks at LT due to recombinations involving shallow acceptors.
+For p-GaAs with hole concentration below approximately $8\times 10^{17}~\text{cm}^{-3}$, we observed two distinct CL peaks at LT due to recombination involving shallow acceptors.
 At higher hole concentrations, the acceptor band merges with the valence band thus only a single CL peak was observed.
 CL spectra continuously broaden and redshift with increasing carrier concentrations due to the BGN effect.
 The bandgaps $E_g$ were extracted by fitting RT CL spectra.
-Using Eq.~(\ref{eq:bgn_casey}), they provide an accurate way to determine the carrier concentration of p-GaAs in the range of about $1\times 10^{18}$ to $2\times 10^{19}$~cm$^{-3}$.
+Using Eq.~(\ref{eq:bgn_c2n}), they provide an accurate way to determine the carrier concentration of p-GaAs in the range of about $1\times 10^{18}$ to $2\times 10^{19}$~cm$^{-3}$.

 For n-GaAs, the CL spectra steadily broaden and blueshift with increasing electron concentrations.
 The broadening at the low-energy side of the CL spectra is due to increased BGN and band tail at high doping levels, while the broadening at high-energies is the result of the conduction band filling.
 The bandgaps $E_g$ and electron Fermi levels were extracted by fitting RT CL spectra.
 The Fermi levels are useful to access the electron concentration in a range of about $1\times 10^{18}$ to $1\times 10^{19}$~cm$^{-3}$.
-At lower electron concentrations, the FWHM of LT CL spectra can be used (Eq.~(\ref{eq:electron_fwhm})).
+The FWHM of LT CL spectra provides another accurate way to determine the electron concentration from about $4\times 10^{17}$ to $1\times 10^{19}~\text{cm}^{-3}$ (Eq.~(\ref{eq:electron_fwhm})).

+Considering an uncertainty of the measured CL characteristics of about 2~meV or less (e.g., LT FWHM of n-GaAs and BGN of p-GaAs), and the good agreement between measurements and Eqs.~(\ref{eq:electron_fwhm}) and (\ref{eq:bgn_c2n}), the accuracy of the method is estimated at about $10\%$ to $20\%$, in the same order than typical Hall effect measurements used as references.